 - Watch the Electrical Water Pageant from the beach

-- Bus transportation (free) inside this (very large) campground to dinner shows, groceries, the beach, arcade and more
+- Bus transportation inside this very large campground to dinner shows, groceries, the beach, arcade, and more

-- Water transportation (free) to the Magic Kingdom, Wilderness Lodge and the Contemporary Resort
+- Water transportation to the Magic Kingdom, Wilderness Lodge and the Contemporary Resort

-- Bus transportation (free) to Disney parks and Disney Springs
+- Bus transportation to Disney parks and Disney Springs

 - Free transportation to and from the airport, if desired

-- Excellent variety of dining options at the campground & lots of fun activities for kids & adults alike, from pools to archery, carriage rides to movies, outdoor trails to campfire sing-alongs — there’s honestly so much to do here that you might want to take a day or two off from the parks to enjoy it all!
+- Excellent variety of dining options at the campground & lots of fun activities for kids & adults alike.
+From pools to archery, carriage rides to movies, outdoor trails to campfire sing-alongs, there’s so much to do here that you might want to take a day or two off from the parks to enjoy it all!

-- Can sometimes be faster to get to the parks than from Fort Wilderness (also, you can park your RV in the far lots at Walt Disney World parks)
+- Can sometimes be faster to get to the parks than from Fort Wilderness (You can park your RV in the far lots at Walt Disney World parks)